 ALL FOOTBALL COACHES

-Coaching applications are being accepted for the upcoming 2016 season.
+Coaching applications are being accepted for the upcoming season.
 You must apply to coach in the La Plata Blue Knights (LPBK) organization.
-The LPBK Coach's Application, Coaches Code of Conduct and Background Check, must be completed by June 30th and sent to the Commissioner.
+The LPBK Coach's Application and Coaches Code of Conduct must be completed by May and sent to the Commissioner.
 All Coach's Applications received by the Commissioner will then be sent to the football committee for review and validation.
 After review and validation the football committee will select and approve the Head Coaches and send all other Applications to the Head Coaches for selection of Assistant Coaches.
 All Assistant Coaches selected by the Head Coaches will be sent back to the Commissioner for approval by the football committee.

 USA FOOTBALL & NYSCA COACH'S TEST: All approved Football Coaches must take the online USA Football certification or the National Alliance for Youth Sports certification.
 This test may be taken as many times as needed to pass.
 Please notify the Commissioner after you have passed the Test.
 Please provide proof of certificate via email to the Commissioner.
 Please email or call the Commissioner with any questions you may have.